Expression, education, communication, community

 Zoë Robinson, H.W., M., in Olympia, Greece, at firstname.lastname@example.org.

 Ben Gilberti, H.W., M., in West Hartford, Connecticut at email@example.com.

 Al Haferkamp, H.W., M., in Los Angeles, CA, at firstname.lastname@example.org.

 Heather Williams, H.W., M., near San Diego, CA, at email@example.com.

-Hugh John Malanaphy in Los Angeles at email@example.com.
+Hugh John Malanaphy, H.W., m., in Los Angeles, CA, at firstname.lastname@example.org.

 Translation - using syllogistic reasoning to translate apparent reality back into Universal Truth.

 Releasing the Hidden Splendour - resolving emotional blockages through understanding of ontology.

 Lucid Dreaming - learning how to consciously enter your dream state.